WHOP-FM

-WHOP-FM (98.7 MHz) is a radio station broadcasting an adult contemporary format.
-Licensed to and serving Hopkinsville, Kentucky, United States, the station serves the Clarksville, Tennessee-Hopkinsville, Kentucky area.
+WHOP-FM (98.7 MHz) is a commercial radio station broadcasting an adult contemporary format.
+Licensed to Hopkinsville, Kentucky, United States, the station serves the Clarksville, Tennessee-Hopkinsville, Kentucky area.
 The station is owned by Forcht Broadcasting, and is a sister station to WHOP.
 The two stations share studios located at 220 Buttermilk Road on the west side of Hopkinsville.

 History

 The station signed on the air as WHOP-FM in May 1948.
 It was the first FM station to sign on in the Clarksville/Hopkinsville radio market area, and the whole westernmost segment of Kentucky.
 Paducah's WPAD-FM (now WDDJ) and WKYX-FM signed on in the months after.
 WHOP-FM began broadcasting as a simulcast of its AM sister station WHOP.
 However, on December 4, 1959, the station became a separate operation by changing its callsign to WRLX, and beginning broadcasting an easy listening format.
 It was the first attempt in Kentucky at full separate FM programming since the early 1950s demise of early FM stations in the Louisville area.

 The station reverted its callsign back to WHOP-FM to match its AM sister station on December 28, 1964.
-Upon the callsign change, the station began broadcasting a country music format.
+Upon the callsign change, the station began broadcasting an automated country music format.
 In the mid-2000s, in response to the station's overwhelming competition against Clarksville-based but Hopkinsville-licensed WVVR and Cadiz-based WKDZ-FM, both of which were and still are broadcasting the same format, WHOP-FM changed to its current soft adult contemporary format, and rebranded as Lite 98.7.
 It rebranded as LiteRock 98.7 sometime in the late 2010s.
+It rebranded to 98.7 Lite FM in October 2022.